0

 a screenshot of conversion examples in Google Analytics 4.

-In Universal Analytics, you had to set up goals that would then track your conversions.
+In Universal Analytics, you had to set up goals that would then track your key events.
 It’s going to look a bit different in Google Analytics 4.
-All goals have turned into events, and you can mark your most important events as conversions.
+All goals have turned into events, and you can mark your most important events as key events, previously known as conversions.

-Simply toggle the switch to indicate which events you’d like to mark as conversions.
-We recommend marking events like form submissions and phone calls as conversions.
+Simply select the start to indicate which events you’d like to mark as key events.
+We recommend marking events like form submissions and phone calls as key events.

 Why is this metric important?
 No matter the purpose of your website, you’re going to want users to take action.
-Conversions are one of the best ways to track user engagement in Google Analytics 4.
+Key events are one of the best ways to track user engagement in Google Analytics 4.

-Not only can you see specific actions being taken, but you can see where these conversions are coming from.
-You may see conversions come from an email campaign you sent out, a social advertisement, or a pay-per-click campaign.
+Not only can you see specific actions being taken, but you can see where these key events are coming from.
+You may see key events come from an email campaign you sent out, a social advertisement, or a pay-per-click campaign.

-Especially during a time when you need to reevaluate your strategies, being able to see where conversions are happening can help you focus your attention on those specific channels.
+Especially during a time when you need to reevaluate your strategies, being able to see where key events are happening can help you focus your attention on those specific channels.

 How to Improve Engagement Metrics in Google Analytics